 These grants are intended to open membership in SAH to emerging scholars who are engaged in the study of architectural history and its related disciplines.

-An emerging scholar for these purposes is defined as a person, regardless of age or employment status, who is new to the field of architectural history or its related disciplines and has received a terminal master's degree or PhD within the past five years (January 1, 2017–July 31, 2022).
+An emerging scholar for these purposes is defined as a person, regardless of age or employment status, who is new to the field of architectural history or its related disciplines and has received a terminal master's degree or PhD within the past five years (January 1, 2018–July 31, 2023).

 Emerging scholars who are adjuncts or unemployed are encouraged to apply.
 The applicant may be either a new or renewing member of SAH.
 The intention of the award is to act as a bridge between SAH's current reduced-rate student memberships, which are subsidized by SAH, and the full cost of annual membership in SAH.

 To apply, you will need to provide a current CV (2 pages max) and a brief statement (100–300 words) explaining how the grant will help further your professional interests.
-The application deadline is September 30, 2022
+Applications open on August 1, 2023.
+The application deadline is September 30, 2023